Rani Durgavati History – Information in English

 She managed a sizable Army

 She proved herself as a great ruler beyond doubt.
-She commanded extensive army of one thousand war elephants, 20,000 horses, and soldiers.
-All these, she made sure, were in good health and well trained.
+She commanded an extensive army of one thousand war elephants, 20,000 horses, and soldiers.
+All these, she made sure, were in good health and well-trained.

 Death as a choice of dishonor